 * * *

 First Monday Forums are a joint project of the USC Center on Public Diplomacy, USC Annenberg Center on Communication Leadership and Policy, and Public Diplomacy Council.
-The event takes place on Monday, 11 July 2016 at 12 noon, at AFSA headquarters, 2101 E Street NW, Washington DC (Foggy Bottom metro).
+The event takes place on Monday, 7 November 2016, and begins at 12:00 pm at AFSA headquarters, 2101 E Street NW, Washington DC (Foggy Bottom metro).
 Sandwiches and refreshments will be served.

 The event is free, but advance registrations by e-mail are required: FirstMondayForum.RSVP@gmail.com.